simontran7/dev-notes/ds-and-algo/algorithm-patterns.md

 > **Note (Multi-source BFS)**\
 > For a multi-source BFS, create a for loop that visits all source nodes and appends them to the queue for the BFS.

+> **Note (Returning the Shortest Path using BFS)**
+> A typical pattern for the shortest path is to perform an early return (based on the appropriate conditions) after we've popped an element from the queue, and returning as the last statement the designated invalid path return value.

 > **Note (Inverse Thinking)**\
 > For graph problems, it's useful to rephrase the problem in terms of its inverse.
 For instance, take [LeetCode #1557](https://leetcode.com/problems/minimum-number-of-vertices-to-reach-all-nodes/).
 The original problem description asks us to find the smallest set of vertices from which all nodes in the graph are reachable.
 Instead, we can rephrase the problem description in terms of its inverse — find the smallest set of nodes that _cannot_ be reached from other nodes, since if a node can be reached from another node, then we would rather just include the pointer rather than the pointee in our set.
 Another example is [LeetCode #542](https://leetcode.com/problems/01-matrix/description/).
 The brute force solution would be to perform BFS for each cell with a 1, but instead, we can perform a multi-source BFS by performing starting from all cells with a 0 (if we have a cell `x` with value 1 and its nearest cell y has value 0, then it doesn't make a difference if we traverse from `x -> y` or `y -> x` — both give the same distance).